 The agent or the combination of agents that could be potentially used in the seed treating methods depends on the needs of the farmers, or more precisely, on the actual situation in the agricultural fields and the presence of pests, pathogens, or specific abiotic conditions.

-There are synthetic and organic seed treatments, depending on the source of the treatment component.
+There are synthetic and organic treatments, depending on the source of the treatment component.

 Why seed treatment is necessary?

-Another situation when seed treatment is necessary is when the seeds have small dimensions making them difficult to manipulate by the seeding machines.
+Another situation when the treatment is necessary is when the seeds have small dimensions making them difficult to manipulate by the seeding machines.